benjystanton/benjystanton.github.io/_posts/2020-04-30-accessible-close-buttons.md

 ## Update 11 May 2020

-[Adam](https://twitter.com/adambsilver/status/1256142121142300674) suggested that using a text label with the icon (or even just text, with no icon) would improve accessibility for voice dictation software.
+[Adam](https://twitter.com/adambsilver/status/1256142121142300674) suggested that using a visible text label with the icon (or even just visible text, with no icon) would improve accessibility for voice dictation software users.

 ## Further reading